 Sarah Jane is a graduate of the Gold Coast Youth Orchestra!
 From playing flute and piccolo in her primary and high school years, Sarah Jane renewed her friendship with the GCYO in 2009 when her eldest daughter joined the Junior Strings Orchestra.
-She now has two daughters in their fifth year at GCYO.
-Sarah Jane is the Principal at Springbrook State School and holds a Bachelor of Teaching and a Bachelor of Education.
+Sarah Jane is the Principal at Springbrook State School and holds a Bachelor of Teaching and a Bachelor of Education and is currently pursuing an MBA.
 Sarah Jane has conducted school choirs and worked with instrumental teachers in encouraging young musicians to achieve great things through music.
 She is passionate about music and views her work with the GCYO as integral to her commitment to the benefits of music education and education in general.

 Bruce began at the GCYO as a conductor in 1984.
 He works with many private students in Queensland, taught at The Southport School and currently teaches at Trinity Lutheran College.
 Bruce has a private Strings Studio on the Gold Coast.
 He is the music expert on the Committee and his vast knowledge and willingness to share it, is vital to the organisation.
 Whilst the Committee is primarily focused on the ‘strategic business’ of the organisation, Bruce guides the Committee on all issues relating to our core business – ensemble music.
 Bruce is Music Director and conducts the String Orchestra and Youth Symphony.

-Nick Stefan has extensive orchestral and chamber music experience.
+Nick has extensive orchestral and chamber music experience.
 He performs professionally, has a very large private studio and teaches at The Southport School.
-Nick conducts the Junior Symphony at GCYO.
+Nick conducts the Junior Symphony.

 Kim holds a Bachelor of Laws from the Queensland University of Technology and is currently employed as an Associate Solicitor with Adamson Bernays Kyle & Jones Lawyers on the Gold Coast.
 She has two young sons whom she hopes will follow in her footsteps with her love for music, and is eager to ensure all future generations benefit from the excellence in music which the GCYO provides by utilising her legal and practical skills to complement the GCYO Management Committee.